The course is part of these learning pathsSee 3 more

 Welcome to Managing Azure Blob Storage.
 I'm Jeff Stillman and I'll be your instructor for this course.
 A little about me.
 I'm a technical trainer and developer residing in Arizona in the United States.
 I have been a Microsoft Certified Trainer for the past 18 years, providing in-house development and training on Microsoft client and server operating systems, PowerShell, and Azure deployments.
 If you have any questions or should you need assistance, please send an email to firstname.lastname@example.org.

 My goal is to teach you how to develop solutions that use Blob storage in an Azure storage account.
 This course is intended for developers that design and build cloud-based applications and services.
-It's also intended for those individuals studying for the Azure certification exam AZ-203.
 You'll need to have a basic understanding of Azure and have some experience developing scalable solutions, as well as being skilled in at least one cloud supported programming language.

 Here's what will be covered in this course.
 Moving items in Blob storage between storage accounts and between containers, setting and retrieving properties and metadata, implementing Blob leasing, and finally, implementing data archiving and retention.